commonquail/better-intellij-file-templates/README.md

 Code generation file templates for the IntelliJ IDEA IDE, written with best-practices in mind.

+* Minimise accessibility and mutability by default;
+  `final` classes, fields, and parameters.
+* No archaic, superfluous test method prefixes.
+* No useless metadata in file header.

 ## Installation

 Installation is a little tricky